Alex2Yang97/pocket-curator-template/README.md

 ## 💡 My Thoughts on "Vibe Coding"

-This app might not be a great "product," but it is definitely a good outcome of vibe coding.
+This template might not be a great "product," but it is definitely a good outcome of vibe coding.

 The idea for this app sparked one weekend during a visit to an art gallery.
 I didn't deeply consider whether it could solve real user pain points or be monetized.
 It was purely out of curiosity and interest—I wanted to "build for fun" and immerse myself in the magic of vibe coding.